MANUAL OF THE

 FTII is today recognized as a premier institution in film and

-is a member of CILECT (Centre International de Liaison des Ecoles de
+FTII is a member of CILECT (Centre International de Liaison des

-Cinema et de Television), the apex body of all prominent film and
+Ecoles de Cinema et de Television), the apex body of all prominent

 3.6 Address of the Institute: